All Episodes

 Major League Baseball can do it.

-It would never ever, and we don't even change the logo.
+And we don't even have to change the logo.

 All right, let's talk a little family values here, ladies and gentlemen.

-This is from uh Canyon Country in Southern California.
+This is from Canyon Country in Southern California.

 I love these family values.

-The 29-year-old suspect whose wounds were not life threatening, snapped the lock on a homeowner's screen door, barged in as the woman retreated to the backyard, gun in hand, according to the sheriff's report.
+A 29-year-old suspect whose wounds were not life-threatening snapped a lock on a homeowner's screen door, barged in as the woman retreated to the backyard, gun in hand, according to the sheriff's report.

 To be honest, it's fairly rare, but occasionally it does pay off to own a gun.

-I know law enforcement doesn't like have people having guns in their house.
+I know law enforcement doesn't like people having guns in their house.

 They just don't like it.

-But when suspect Mike Lugo of Palmdale approached the woman about 10 45 a.m. through her back door, yelling at her as he advanced, the woman shot him with a Smith and Wesson 38 caliber revolver.
+When suspect Mike Logo of Palmdale approached the woman about 10:45 a.m. through her back door, yelling at her as he advanced, the woman shot him with a Smith Wesson.38 caliber revolver.

 Frightened, she hit him twice in the abdomen, once in the leg, missing a fourth time.